nationwide will writing services

 Funeral wishes may be as simple as a request to be buried or cremated.
 They may also request a particular cemetery or place of service.
 We are able to include such wishes within our Wills for no extra charge.
 We also provide Funeral Plans, which have become an increasingly popular way of paying for funeral costs prior to death.
 Funeral Plans can not only reduce costs for your loved ones but can also take away the stress of dealing with the funeral during what is anyway a difficult time.

-When the British Government Advises Citizents to go to Solicitors for Advice on Wills
+When the British Government Advises Citizens to go to Lawyers for Advice on Wills

 ·Share property with anyone who is not legally a spouse (NB ‘common-law’ wives and husbands are not legally recognised)